-Give Form to the requester.
-Do not send to the IRS.

-- $\overline{}$ 1 Name (as shown on your income tax return).
-Name is required on this line; do not leave this line blank.
-PESI, Inc. 2 Business name/disregarded entity name, if different from above Print or type.
-Specific Instructions on page 3. е cifi is disregarded from the owner should check the appropriate box for the tax classification of its owner. ✓ Other (see instructions) ► Non-Profit 501(c)3 (Applie es to accou nts ma intair ned outsid e the U S.) Spe 5 Address (number, street, and apt. or suite no.) See instructions. equester's name and ac Idress (d option nal) See 5135 MacArthur Blvd.
-NW S 6 City, state, and ZIP code Washington, DC 20016 7 List account number(s) here (optional) Par Taxpayer Identification Number (TIN) Enter your TIN in the appropriate box.
-The TIN provided must match the name given on line 1 to avoid Soc cial se ecurity numbe r backup withholding.
+- PESI, Inc. 2 Business name/disregarded entity name, if different from above s on page 3 3 Check appropriate box for federal tax classification of the person whose name is entered on line 1.
+Che following seven boxes.
+Individual/sole proprietor or C Corporation S Corporation Partnership single-member LLC eck only one of the 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): Exempt payee code (if any) rint or type.
+Instructions Limited liability company.
+Enter the tax classification (C=C corporation, S=S corporation, P=Partner Note: Check the appropriate box in the line above for the tax classification of the single-member ov LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the c wner.
+Do not check Exemption from FATCA reporting code (if any) Pri Specific Ir another LLC that is not disregarded from the owner for U.S. federal tax purposes.
+Otherwise, a sing is disregarded from the owner should check the appropriate box for the tax classification of its own ) e Other (see instructions) ► Non-Profit 501 (c)3 (Applies to accounts maintained outside the U.S.) See S p 5 Address (number, street, and apt. or suite no.) See instructions.
+PO Box 1000 Requester's name a nd address (optional) 0, 6 City, state, and ZIP code Eau Claire, WI 54702 7 List account number(s) here (optional) Par t I Taxpayer Identification Number (TIN) ntor v your TIN in the appropriate box.
+The TIN provided must match the name given on line 1 to av oid Social sec urity number backup withholding.
 For individuals, this is generally your social security number (SSN).
 However, for a resident alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
-For other es, it is your employer identification number (EIN).
-If you do not have a number, see How to get a Or T/IN, later.
+For other entities, it is your employer identification number (EIN).
+If you do not have a number, see How to get a TIN. later.

+Social security number

+- -

+or Em ploy er id enti ficat ion n umb ber

+, 1 - - -

+2 6 - 3 8 9 6 8 9 4

 Note: If the account is in more than one name, see the instructions for line 1.
+Also see What Name and Number To Give the Requester for guidelines on whose number to enter.

+Certification Part II
-Also see What Name and Employer identification number : If the account is in more than one name, see the instructions for line 1.
-Also see What Name and per To Give the Requester for guidelines on whose number to enter. , pioye Паст T = . Т rvarric To the riequester for guidelines on whose number to sinter.
-2 6 - 3 8 9 9 6 6 8 9 4 Par t II Certification Unde r penalties of perjury, I certify that: 1.
-The number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be issued to me); and 2.
-I am not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I have not been notified by the Internal Revenue Service (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends, or (c) the IRS has notified me that I am no longer subject to backup withholding; and

-- 3. I am a U.S. citizen or other U.S. person (defined below); and - 4.
+Under penalties of perjury, I certify that:

+- 1. The number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be issued to me); and - 2.
+I am not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I have not been notified by the Internal Revenue Service (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends, or (c) the IRS has notified me that I am no longer subject to backup withholding; and - 3.
+I am a U.S. citizen or other U.S. person (defined below); and - 4.
 The FATCA code(s) entered on this form (if any) indicating that I am exempt from FATCA reporting is correct.